Diabetes and Hair loss – is there a link?

 First things first- you must see your GP and get diagnosed with diabetes appropriately.

-Following this you will be advised on methods to reduce your sugar levels like changing your diet and lifestyle.
-Importantly, try to eat less foods containing high amounts of sugar (like doughnuts).
+Following this, you will be advised on methods to reduce your sugar levels, such as changing your diet and lifestyle.
+Importantly, try to eat fewer foods containing high amounts of sugar (like doughnuts).

-If you are diabetes type 1 you may also be advised to start Insulin.
-This helps to regulate your sugar level accurately so your body gets the right amount it needs and not too much.
+If you have type 1 diabetes, you may also be advised to start insulin.
+This helps to regulate your sugar level accurately so your body gets the right amount it needs and not too much.7

-If you are diabetes type 2, you should aim to change your diet and lifestyle to reduce your sugar levels.
-If your sugar levels are too high or remain too high despite making these changes you may start some medication.
+If you have type 2 diabetes, you should aim to change your diet and lifestyle to reduce your sugar levels.8 If your sugar levels are too high or remain too high despite making these changes, you may start some medication.
 One of the medications is called metformin.

 What is Metformin?